ArpNetworking/metrics-portal/README.md

     metrics-portal> ./jdk-wrapper.sh ./mvnw docker:start

-To stop the server and its dependencies run:
+To stop the server and its dependencies run; this is recommended in place of `docker kill` as it will also remove the container and avoids name conflicts:

     metrics-portal> ./jdk-wrapper.sh ./mvnw docker:stop